 - Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the POWER/LINK ΦΦ button to continue. - If Live Data is not supported by the vehicle under test, an advisory message displays.
 Press the SYSTEM MENU (§) button to return to the System Menu.
-Live Data is not available for your vehicle. - If custom Live Data was previously selected, the Select PIDs to Use screen displays. - To use the existing custom Live data selections, use the UP and DOWN ▼ buttons, as necessary, to highlight Use existing PIDs, then press the ENTER ← button.
+Live Data is not available for your vehicle. - If custom Live Data was previously selected, the Select PIDs to Use screen displays. - To use the existing custom Live data selections, use the UP and DOWN buttons, as necessary, to highlight Use existing PIDs, then press the ENTER button.
 Proceed to step 5.

-- If custom Live Data was not previously selected, the Custom Live Data menu displays, with the first PID in the menu highlighted.
+- To select new custom Live Data, use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Select new PIDs, then press the ENTER ← button.
+The Custom Live Data menu displays, with the first PID in the menu highlighted.
+Proceed to step 3. - If custom Live Data was not previously selected, the Custom Live Data menu displays, with the first PID in the menu highlighted.
 Proceed to step 3. - 3.
 Use the UP and DOWN buttons to scroll through the available PIDs.
 When the PID you wish to display is highlighted, press the ENTER button to select it (a "checkmark" will show in the checkbox to the right of the PID to confirm your selection).
 Repeat the procedure until only the PIDs you want to display have all been selected.